infy404/Shrijan.Karki.BDAT1004PS1/README.md

 A set having 10 questions were answered with appropriate comments.

-References were taken from 'https://stackoverflow.com/questions/6213063/python-read-next' to know how read the next line
+References were taken from 'https://stackoverflow.com/questions/6213063/python-read-next' to know how to read the next line